Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 categories: [Technical]
 tags: [technical,programming,maths,generics]
+image:
+    path: /assets/img/math_background.jpg
 ---

 Yesterday at work, a friend and I were having a conversation about a strange C# syntactic feature- something he saw in the codebase that he didn't understand.
-The discussion went as follows.
+The discussion went as follows

 **Friend**: *You always talk about language quirks, I saw this weird syntax in some dotnet code*\
-**Me**: *Alright, what did you see*\
+**Me**: *Huh, what did you see*\
 **Friend**: *Well, you know interfaces right?*\
 **Me**: *Yeah*\
 **Friend**: *It was an interface generic, but those aren't too rare.
 It was weird because it had a modifier **inside** the generic- "new" or "into" or some blue text like that*\